Dan-Zed/seg_ana/docs/metrics_explanation.md

 minor_axis = min(axes)
 ellipticity = major_axis / minor_axis
 ```

-Values very close to 1.0 (within 0.05) are normalized to exactly 1.0.

 **Interpretation:**
 - A value of 1.0 indicates a circle (major axis = minor axis).